Frank M. Tejeda Academy

 Frank M Tejeda Academy is a secondary alternative school located in San Antonio, Texas, in the Harlandale Independent School District.
 The school serves all of HISD, which is in southern San Antonio near the Interstate 410.
-For the 2021-2022 school year, the school was rated "Not Rated" by the Texas Education Agency.
+For the 2024-2025 school year, the school was rated "C" by the Texas Education Agency.

 Frank M Tejeda Academy is an alternative school and does not have school team sports; however, it does offer physical education.